btcpayserver/btcpayserver-doc/FAQ/FAQ-LightningNetwork.md

 Merchants need incoming channels - other people opening a channel with them, providing liquidity.
 Your customer should be able to open a direct channel with you.
 You can also ask well-connected nodes to open a direct channel with you.
 Opening a channel is not spending funds, it’s more like putting the funds on a pre-paid card, and spending it later, or withdrawing it by closing a channel.

+### How can I get inbound capacity to my node?
+There are many ways in which one can get an inbound capacity.
+We recommend that you read this great article that provides [practical tips to inbound capacity](https://medium.com/lightningto-me/practical-solutions-to-inbound-capacity-problem-in-lightning-network-60224aa13393)

 ### I previously installed BTCPayServer without the integrated lightning support, can I migrate?